 In Tip Five of our Data-Driven Storytelling series, we discuss using the Golden Ratio in data visualization.
 In addition to considering the dimensions of a dashboard, another aspect of the Golden Ratio is to prioritize content – placing more important dashboard components to the top and left of the view.

-For this reason, I’ve always appreciated the intuitive, left navigation of Google Analytics.
+For this reason, we’ve always appreciated the intuitive, left navigation of Google Analytics.
 For reports that have a lot of changeable components, such as filters, the vertical space on the left side of a dashboard is an ideal place for navigation.
 Placing controls here serves the dual-purpose of prioritizing what changes can be made to find stories in the data and having a clear place to remind users what filters have been applied.

 This is not a must-use tip for every situation, but makes a lot of sense for dashboards that are meant to provide self-serve analytics.
 If you have certain dashboards that are not meant to be changed very often, deprioritize filters and buttons by moving them to the right navigation.

 Choose Five or Fewer Colors for Your Workbooks